 - Write clear, concise, and well organised philosophical essays.

 - Three 6–8 page papers.

 The final grade will be determined approximately as follows:

 |Third Paper (Wednesday 12 May):||40%||[PDF]|

 Attendance and Lateness

 Students are required to attend all classes on time.
 An explanation for every absence or late attendance must be submitted in writing.
-Every failure to attend class on time will count against the component of the final grade awarded for attendance and participation, unless an explanation is received and approved at least one day prior to the class in question.
+Every failure to attend class on time will count against the component of the final grade awarded for attendance and participation, unless an explanation is received and approved.
 Requests for exceptions will be considered on a case by case basis, and typically granted only when related to an illness or other unforeseeable change of circumstances.
 Students who have been excessively absent will be considered to have unofficially withdrawn and will be given a final grade of F.